A condensed, practical Bash reference for day-to-day scripting. Bash-specific where noted.

 v=hi assign name="tien"

-export v expose to subprocesses export PATH
+export v expose to child processes export PATH

 readonly v make constant readonly API_KEY

-local v=x function-local inside functions
+local v=x function-local (Bash) inside functions

 $? last exit code echo $?